Degrees & Programs

 Our faculty includes licensed psychologists, nationally recognized editors and authors, experienced administrators in special education, mental health law experts, practicing psychologists, and respected scholars.
 Our researchers interests include special education, the needs of autistic students, treatment of emotional problems in children and adolescents, and the effectiveness of “zero tolerance” violence prevention programs.

-- Scott Bellini, Assistant Professor
+- Scott Bellini, Associate Professor

 - Jack Cummings, Professor